 Some products are easier to turn into games than others.
 For instance, anyone selling video games or consoles can set up a gaming area.
 If it’s not so clear how to turn your product into a game, you may need to get creative.

 If you’re selling beauty products, have a guessing game where the winner wins a free makeover.
 Try a golfing putt experience to win a prize.
-Or simply roll a huge dice to win a competition.
+Instagrammable selfie opportunities or set-ups to take a new LinkedIn portrait are inexpensive and have a long shelf life (though they are no longer unique).

-If games aren’t appropriate to your brand, try a unique experience instead.
+If games aren’t appropriate to your brand, try a memorable experience instead.

 For example, Charity Water created an experience their visitors will never forget.
 They invited attendees to walk with two large jugs of water to give them the same experience as villagers in developing nations.
 This experience, no doubt, touched the heart of many booth visitors and encouraged them to donate.

-Creating a digital experience can attract people to your booth.
-If it’s exciting enough it may draw in crowds.
+Creating a quick-to-understand digital experience can attract people to your booth.

 But, not all brands are as simple to display as others.
 You’ll have to think outside the box to make your brand interactive.